BSA Support Fund

 - Be a BSA member for a minimum 12 months prior to application.

-The maximum award to an individual is £250 and applicants are limited to one BSA Support Fund claim.
-If you have applied for free Annual Conference registration and have been successful you may also apply to the Support Fund for up to a further £100 to support your attendance*.
+Applicants are limited to one BSA Support Fund claim of up to £1000.
+If you have applied for free Annual Conference registration and have been successful you may also apply to the Support Fund to assist your attendance*, i.e. travel/accommodation.

 Applicants are asked to bear in mind when applying for conference subsistence costs that the committee may not have the opportunity to consider your application before the conference booking deadline or start of the conference.
 This will not, however, affect your application as funding for conferences may be awarded retrospectively.